niklak/socks4dialer/README.md

 # SOCKS4DIALER

-This package contains a SOCKS4 protocol dialer designed to work with a standard HTTP client.
+This package contains a SOCKS4 protocol dialer to work with a standard (golang) HTTP client.

 ## Install the package
 ```